Generlate/Handbook/company/strategy/index.md

 -   Sufficiently good code search will be useful to every developer many times per day (on average).
 It may take a while to convert any specific person into a frequent code search power user, but it will happen eventually.
 -   Code search that is _exclusively_ for public/open-source code is not actually that useful because most people spend most of their time working on their organization's internal code.
 -   Any given developer will only pick one code search tool to use.
 Any given company will standardize on a single code search tool.
-    -   Therefore, to avoid fragmentation, EelBlue should be not only _much_ better than the alternatives, but also _not worse_ in any significant way.
+    -   Therefore, to avoid fragmentation, Generlate should be not only _much_ better than the alternatives, but also _not worse_ in any significant way.

 ### Pricing